apalache-mc/apalache/docs/manual.md

 1..N` is an invariant, and thus every call `Sum(set)` requires up to `N+1` iterations.

-When, we can find an upper bound on the number of iterations, Apalache can unroll the recursive operator up to this bound.
+When we can find an upper bound on the number of iterations, Apalache can unroll the recursive operator up to this bound.
 To this end, we define two additional operators.
 For instance: